 Throughout their time in the signature program, women receive support through a monthly stipend, letters from sponsors who help women go through the program financially and emotionally, and referrals that connect women to organizations that provide more services they may need – such as psychosocial support, literacy programs, legal aid services and more.

-Local leaders from each community lead these trainings.
+Women for Women International hires and trains staff from the local community to lead these trainings.
 As members of the same community as the women they serve, they understand the challenges, culture, and needs of women, allowing them to adapt the curriculum to support women as they rebuild their lives and their community.

 To ensure we reach the most marginalized women, we engage with local communities and tailor selection criteria to local contexts.
 We invest where inequality is greatest by intentionally inviting poor and vulnerable women to enroll in the program.